django-cms/django-cms/docs/introduction/wizards.rst

             model = Poll
             exclude = []

+.. note:: Don't forget to restart the runserver to have your new wizard recognised.

-Refresh the Polls page, hit the **Create** button in the toolbar - and the wizard dialog will open, offering you a new wizard for creating Polls.
+Refresh any page, hit the **Create** button in the toolbar - and the wizard dialog will open, offering you a new wizard for creating Polls.

 .. note::